 Eckert gave a dramatic glimpse into the nature of combat missions in late 1944.

-He said there was another young crew—they might have even trained together—that was lost on their very first mission over Germany.
+He said there was another young crew—they might have even trained together—that was lost on its very first mission over Germany.

-In order for the other crews not to dwell on these losses, it was Air Force policy that the personal effects of the downed crews were removed quickly from the barracks.
-Some of the items were sent to the families of downed crewmembers while other items stayed behind—like the .45 caliber 1911 Colt automatic pistols issued to each airman.
+To keep the other crews from dwelling on these losses, it was Air Force policy that the personal effects of the downed crews were removed quickly from the barracks.
+Some of the items were sent to the families of downed crewmembers, while other items stayed behind—like the .45 caliber 1911 Colt automatic pistol issued to each airman.

 Dad said the aircrews were not issued ammo for the pistols, nor holsters.
-They also were warned that, if they were shot down and caught carrying a weapon, they would be considered spies and shot.
+They also were warned that if they were shot down and caught carrying a weapon, they would be considered spies and shot.

-Once my Dad’s crew put all their pistols in a footlocker and told a neighboring crew in the barracks that if they were shot down, to take the guns home as souvenirs.
+Once my Dad’s crew put all their pistols into a footlocker and told a neighboring crew in the barracks that if they were shot down, to take the guns home as souvenirs.
 One guy from the other crew spoke up.
 “That’s OK, you all just come back,” my Dad recalled the man saying.

-Dad described the .45s as cheap since they “rattled” when shaken.
-He apparently did not know that all .45s rattle due to recoil springs, a swinging link barrel and looser slide tolerances.
+Dad described the .45s as cheap, since they “rattled” when shaken.
+He apparently did not know that all .45s rattle because of recoil springs, a swinging link barrel and looser slide tolerances.

 Sometimes my Dad said he performed guard duty at the base, with an unloaded M-1 carbine.